bikechainapps/bikechainapp-v2/README.md

 	- Include features that minimize repetitive effort on the part of administrators adding and allow patrons to self-serve wherever possible.
 	- Give organizations the open to deploy the waitlist system on a local server and avoid use of cloud-based services as an added layer of privacy.

+Users
+Patron - A person who is a customer, especially a regular one.
+Admin - A person who controls the waitlist

 Use-Case Scenarios